johnrlive/hugo-news/README.md

 git clone git@github.com:johnrlive/hugo-news.git themes/hugo-news
 ```

-Next, open `config.toml` in the base of the Hugo site and ensure the theme option is set to `mainroad`:
+Next, open `config.toml` in the base of the Hugo site and ensure the theme option is set to `hugo-news`:

 ```
 theme = "hugo-news"